caroleshook/planets/README.md

 ### Information

 This repository contains our research into planets.
 Our research questions are:
-*Question 1
+* Question 1
-*Question 2
+* Question 2
-  -Question 2A
+  - Question 2A
-  -Question 2B
+  - Question 2B
-*Question 3
+* Question 3

+---
+Contact us for suggestions on how you can help
+---